 Treaty-reduced rates of withholding tax on Fixed, Determinable, Annual, Periodical (FDAP) payments are not available under the Treaty if REIT Unitholders are not considered the beneficial owners of the income earned by Granite REIT or are not considered to have derived such income within the meaning of the applicable Treasury Department regulations.
 Granite REIT believes that REIT Unitholders will be treated as deriving the income earned by Granite REIT and as the beneficial owners of such income.
-If REIT Unitholders were not considered the beneficial owners of Granite REIT's income for these purposes, distributions from Granite REIT America Inc. ("Granite America"), an indirect Delaware subsidiary of Granite REIT that holds the U.S. assets of Granite REIT and that will elect to be treated as a REIT for U.S. federal income tax purposes, as of January 1, 2013, to Granite REIT would not be eligible for a reduced rate of withholding tax.
+If REIT Unitholders were not considered the beneficial owners of Granite REIT's income for these purposes, distributions from Granite REIT America Inc. ("Granite America"), an indirect Delaware subsidiary of Granite REIT that holds the U.S. assets of Granite REIT and that has elected to be treated as a REIT for U.S. federal income tax purposes, Granite REIT would not be eligible for a reduced rate of withholding tax.